 1.2 Flat Annual Shape(XX/XX/XX Version)

-Under the Flat Annual Shape, «Customer Name»’s hourly Tier 1 Block Amount shall be equal in all hours of the year.
+Under the Flat Annual Shape, «Customer Name»’s hourly Tier 1 Block Amounts shall be equal in all hours of the year.
 For each Fiscal Year, the megawatt amount of such power for each hour shall equal the annual Tier 1 Block Amount (aMW) stated in section 1.1 of this exhibit, rounded to a whole number.
-Due to rounding, total megawatt-hour deliveries during any Fiscal Year may be slightly different than the megawatt-hours stated in section 1.1 of this exhibit.(Drafter’s Note: Add the following language to this paragraph if customer purchases DFS: Pursuant to provisions necessary to implement Diurnal Flattening Service the total monthly Tier 1 Block Amounts scheduled by «Customer Name» to its Total Retail Load may be less than the planned monthly Tier 1 Block Amounts. «Customer Name»’s planned monthly Tier 1 Block Amounts shall equal the annual Tier 1 Block Amount (aMW) stated in the section 1.1 of this exhibit, rounded to a whole number, and multiplied by the number of hours in the appropriate month.End Option 1
+Due to rounding, total megawatt-hour deliveries during any Fiscal Year may be slightly different than the megawatt-hours stated in section 1.1 of this exhibit. «Customer Name»’s planned monthly Tier 1 Block Amounts shall equal the annual Tier 1 Block Amount (aMW) stated in section 1.1 of this exhibit, rounded to a whole number, and multiplied by the number of hours in the applicable month.

+Drafter’s Note: Add the following paragraph if customer purchases DFS:

+«Customer Name» shall schedule any Specified Renewable Resources identified in section 2.3.6.1 of Exhibit D to serve its Total Retail Load, and BPA shall provide DFS to such Specified Renewable Resources pursuant to section 2.3 of Exhibit D. «Customer Name» shall reduce its Tier 1 Block Amount schedule each hour, pursuant to section 4.5 of the body of this Agreement and section 2.3.1.5 of Exhibit D, in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 2.3.6.2 of Exhibit D for such Specified Renewable Resources. «Customer Name» shall pay BPA for the Tier 1 Block Amount in the table below without any adjustment due to displacement of the Block Product for DFS.

+End Option 1

 Option 2: Include if customer chooses a Flat Within-Month Shape.

 1.2 Flat Within-Month Shape